microsoft/MPPC23-Power-Apps/lab2/README.md

 Congratulations!
 You have now created a Power Apps Canvas App with Copilot!

+## ☑️ Task 3: Creating a reminder workflow with Power Automate Copilot

-### ☑️ Task 2: Create a solution
+## ☑️ Task 4: Create a solution

 TODO: Create a solution called "MPPC23".
 TODO: Create another solution called "MPPC23 - Custom Connector"

-### ☑️ Task 3: Add the resources created by Power Apps Copilot to a solution
+## ☑️ Task 5: Add the resources created by Power Apps Copilot to a solution

 TODO: Add the resources to the "MPPC23" solution.